Simulation settings

 Limiters

 A limiter is a general term used for certain aspects in numerical schemes that limit the effect of high gradients in flow or forcing.
-This is to avoid strong oscillations, instabilities in the solution and to increase the stability.
-3Di has various limiters implemented, which can be turned on or off.
+They are used to avoid strong oscillations, instabilities in the solution and to increase the accuracy.
+3Di has various limiters implemented, which can be switched on or off.

 Limiter for water level gradient